Mwyann/psakey/README.md

 Building the usb_f_eem module
 -----------------------------

-If the usb_f_eem module is missing for your kernel, here is a quick cross-compilation how-to:
+If the usb_f_eem module is missing for your kernel, you can automatically build the module from your device with **build_eem.sh** or cross-compile it with this quick how-to:

 Download toolchain:
 ```